PejmanNik/puppeteer-report/README.md

 ### Footer

-Add `id="footer"` to the root footer element in the HTML file.
+Add the `id="footer"` to the root footer element in the HTML file.

 ```html
 <div id="footer">